harishasan/LWW-Element-Set-App/README.md

 ### How to Run
 Code is developed in python 2.7.
 [Requirements.txt](https://github.com/harishasan/LWW-Element-Set-App/blob/master/requirements.txt) contains the required dependencies.
 Individual running scripts are placed in the [run](https://github.com/harishasan/LWW-Element-Set-App/tree/master/run) directory, a [helper script](https://github.com/harishasan/LWW-Element-Set-App/blob/master/run_everything.sh) can be used to run all modules at once both locally and on production.

+In short, follow these steps to run the code in **local environment**:
+ 1. Ensure python 2.7 is installed
+ 2. Open terminal
+ 3. Go to project root directory
+ 4. Run command `pip install requirements.txt`
+ 5. Run command `sh run_everything.sh`

+**For production**:
+ 1. Set an environment variable `IS_PRODUCTION` to True
+ 2. Follow steps mentioned for local environment

 ### Deployment
 Code is deployed on a single AWS [EC2 instance](http://34.226.152.221/).
 Please note that server is not serving any html pages so hitting the IP should return a JSON error.
 Production deployment is using [forever](https://github.com/foreverjs/forever) to automatically restart modules in case of any unexpected problem.
 All the configurations are passed through environment variables.